“A waist is a terrible thing to mind.” Evelyn Tribole and Elyse Resch, authors of “Intuitive Eating”

 You know this one — Exercise.
-Exercise is necessary for your overall health, for relieving stress, and lessening depression.
+Exercise is important for your overall health, for relieving stress and lessening depression.
 Many forms of exercise can have an effect on the way we feel about our bodies and ourselves.
 To heighten your body awareness, practice walking meditation, t’ai chi, yoga, or movement therapy.

 Don’t link exercise with weight loss.
 Do it to boost your body esteem.
 Start exercising now.
-Studies show that even obese women gain self-pride and a better mental outlook through movement.
+Studies show that women in larger bodies gain self-pride and a better mental outlook through movement.
 Walking or biking are both great for an instantaneous change in the way you feel about yourself.

 What are you waiting for?
 Start viewing yourself as a wonderfully made woman.
 You are uniquely made.
 Your body knows what its needs are.
 Listen to what’s inside and the outside will be transformed!

 Want to learn more?
 Check out HealthierOutcomes.com, and sign up for my free newsletter.
 I look forward to hearing about your success!